An interactive application letting users follow the participants of a popular UK reality TV show and vote for them.

 With a strict deadline and time-sensitive project goals, our team didn’t push back and delivered a very ambitious scope of work.
 We kept to the original estimates, implemented all the required features and improvements in the app, supported the project after the app launch, and were available to assist on the user support hotline during the voting days.

-When the show was over, its audience, as well as the ITV and Monterosa teams, were very happy with the results.
-So were we, and for a reason: soon after the show Monterosa hired our mobile development team again, this time to develop a completely new application for the upcoming Olympics — Team GB: Winter Olympics.
+When the show was over, its audience, as well as both client teams, were very happy with the results.
+So were we, and for a reason: soon after the show the client hired our mobile development team again, this time to develop a completely new application for the upcoming Olympics.